Murder of Nikita Tomar: Public response and aftermath

 Karni Sena claimed that Tomar's death was part of a planned program of forced religious conversions by Muslim men against Hindu women also known as "love jihad."
 One demonstration organised in Ballabhgarh to protest against such claims concerning 'love jihad' in connection with Tomar's death became violent, resulting in ten policeman suffering injuries and 32 persons being arrested in connection with violence.
 As several of those arrested had also tested positive for COVID-19, all persons who attended the protest were subsequently quarantined as well.
 The Uttar Pradesh police stated that persons participating in the protest had been organizing the event on WhatsApp groups on which they had been sharing "... inflammatory messages that instigated violence."
-A similar protest held in Delhi about Tomar's death involved protestors calling for Muslim genocide, encouraging violence against Muslims and stating, "Mulle ka na qazi ka, ye desh hai Veer Shivaji ka (This is Shivaji’s country, not for Muslims)".
+A similar protest held in Delhi about Tomar's death involved protestors calling for Muslim genocide, encouraging violence against Muslims and stating, "Mulle ka na qazi ka, ye desh hai Veer Shivaji ka (This is Chhatrapati Shivaji Maharaj’s country, not of Muslims' religious leaders)".
 Haryana's Home Minister Anil Vij announced that the state would be enacting a 'love jihad' law following the incident.
 Vij, a member of the Bharatiya Janata Party, stated that Tausif's family was connected to the Congress party and alleging that they were attempting to politically influence the outcome of the case.

 The Chair of the National Commission for Women, Rekha Sharma, made a statement to the press after the Sessions Court passed the order of conviction, calling for the imposition of the death penalty, and stating, "Her parents educated her and thought that she was going to be self-dependent.
 That girl was murdered in a gruesome manner.
 I would like to demand to give capital punishment."

 He has gone on to identify failures in Indian law to address the issue of stalking, stating, "It is not about Hindus or Muslims.
 We need a stringent law so that these obsessive stalkers don’t even dare to look at our daughters."
 Later, Tomar's father is reported by Daily News and Analysis to have said that a law prohibiting 'love jihad' would have saved his daughter.